Washing clothes, particularly those containing synthetic fibres, is a major source of environmental pollution.

 The same study also looked at how effective laundry bags and balls could be in preventing microfibre release.
 The best example prevented just over half of microfibre release and the worst little more than 20%.

 But even when these products have done their job, how do you collect and dispose of the microfibres they catch?

 The chances are, many people will simply run them under a tap – entirely defeating the object and flushing the microfibers straight down the drain.

-They can also reduce machine capacity and wash performance, leaving your clothes not washed to the same standard as you normally expect, and they are only designed for use with synthetic garments.
+They can also reduce machine capacity and wash performance leaving your clothes washed to a lower standard than you normally expect, and are only designed for use with synthetic garments.

 Keep it Simple

 Buying products like external filters and laundry bags help consumers take small, positive steps towards limiting the microfibre pollution released from their laundry.

 Yet in actual fact, simple steps like washing less often and using low-water cycles will probably have a far greater impact.

 Other ideas, like getting clothes manufacturers to perform pre-sale, filtered washing of new garments to remove the initial high level of microfibre loss, could dramatically reduce the overall release of microfibres from household laundry.

 Garment manufacturers already perform washing cycles before finished clothes are sold to consumers, so simply need to introduce filtration technology into their equipment.